Cockroaches

 • removing human waste and food waste from the home quickly and efficiently.

-It is vital to keep your home clean and dry to stop you from getting cockroaches in the first place.
+It is important to keep your home clean and dry to stop you from getting cockroaches in the first place.

-Cockroaches undergo 3 stages of development: egg, nymph and adult.
+Cockroaches go through 3 stages of development — egg, nymph, and adult.

 Female cockroaches are able to lay hundreds of eggs in their lifetime.